PhD-2024/MD_course_SYNGEN_2025/README.md

 To have the ff parameters you should start with the header from `./amber99bsc1.ff/forcefield.itp`.
 If you have it in a subfolder, then you should of course change the import to the corresponding subfolder of course.

-First use the pdb2gmx generated topologies and run `python3 top_to_itp.py --file old.itp > new.itp`.
+First use the pdb2gmx generated topologies (.top or .itp) and run `python3 top_to_itp.py --file old.top > new.itp`.
+(Of course use YOUR filenames instead of old and new...)

 The corresponding `new.itp` files have been cleaned of everything that is a top but not strictly a molecule-specific `.itp` In this file you want to import the corresponding itps generated previously.